 How can we work out what things are made of?
 Imagine cutting something (like a cake) into smaller and smaller pieces.
-First, we have slices, then crumbs, then little crumbs, until we have pieces so small that they can't be cut any more; even with a magic microscopic knife.
+First, we have slices, then crumbs, then little crumbs, until we have pieces so small that they can't be cut any more - not even with a magic microscopic knife!
 The smallest possible pieces are called atoms, and everything is made of atoms.

 Each atom has a name and a symbol.
 You need to know the names and symbols for the first twenty.
 This looks scary, but if you test yourself on a few at a time, you will soon know them all by heart.

 The symbols are always either a capital letter or a capital letter followed by a lower case letter.
-Most of the symbols start with the same letter as the atom's name, but not all- can you see which atoms have symbols which don't match their name?
+Most of the symbols start with the same letter as the atom's name, but not all - can you see which atoms have symbols that don't match their name?

 Because atoms are so small, we need to think about how to combine them to make things.
 There are three main ways of doing this: